Irenezs/Notes/Non-Work/DnD/Inventory.md

-potion seller says he sells to gods potion seller knows about ability scores potion seller thinks of himself as one
+potion seller says he sells to gods potion seller knows about ability scores potion seller thinks of himself as a god